opentelekomcloud-docs/modelarts/umn/source/devenviron_notebook/managing_notebook_instances/opening_a_notebook_instance.rst

 ModelArts provides two environments for code development: Jupyter Notebook and JupyterLab.

--  `Jupyter Notebook <../../devenviron_notebook/using_jupyter_notebook/introduction_to_jupyter_notebook.html>`__: a web-based application for interactive computing.
+-  :ref:`Jupyter Notebook <modelarts_23_0326>`: a web-based application for interactive computing.
 It can be applied to full-process computing: development, documentation, running code, and presenting results.
--  `JupyterLab <../../devenviron_notebook/using_jupyterlab/introduction_to_jupyterlab_and_common_operations.html>`__: an interactive development environment.
+-  :ref:`JupyterLab <modelarts_23_0209>`: an interactive development environment.
 It is a next-generation product of Jupyter Notebook.
 JupyterLab enables you to compile notebooks, operate terminals, edit MarkDown text, open interaction modes, and view CSV files and images.